jrenaud90/TidalPy/Documentation/cooling_x/cooling_models.md

                    1.0e21, 4.0, 1.0e-6, 3.0e-5)
 ```

 The signatures are `cooling_off(delta_temp, thickness)`, `conductive(delta_temp, thickness, thermal_conductivity)`, and `convective(delta_temp, thickness, gravity, density, viscosity, thermal_conductivity, thermal_diffusivity, thermal_expansion, convection_alpha=1.0, convection_beta=1/3, critical_rayleigh=1100.0)`.
-Each builds a stack-allocated C++ model, picks the most specific vectorized routine for the input pattern, and returns a `CoolingResult`.
+Each builds a stack-allocated C++ model, runs the shared broadcasting loop over the inputs (a scalar input is held fixed), and returns a `CoolingResult`.
 The off and conduction functions take only the inputs they actually use, which is why their argument lists are shorter than `calc_cooling`'s fixed eight.

 ## Serialization